 The Busy Mom’s Guide to Writing is an e-book package I wrote in 2012.
 At the time I already had two children and was expecting a set of twins.
 My life certainly looks different today than it did then, but the book is filled with a lot of helpful evergreen content to help you achieve your writing goals.

-Bonuses: Eight interviews with published novelists, who are also moms; printable worksheets and charts; action points at the end of each section; a printable booklet of quick recipes for busy writer-moms.
+Bonuses: Eight interviews with published novelists who are also moms, including Therese Walsh, Camille Noe Pagan, Julie Buxbaum and others; printable worksheets and charts; action points at the end of each section; a printable booklet of quick recipes for busy writer-moms.

 *Part I: Preparing to Write

 -Streamlining Your Housework Routines

 -Getting Your Kids to Help Out Around the House

 -Streamlining Your Cooking Routines

 -Time Savers, Tips and Tricks for Making More Time to Write

 -Writer-Moms and Blogging

 Writing Software: Scrivener